maxlandon/wiregost/server/ghosts/README.md

 people can write non-trivial post-exploitation modules.
 In addition, these methods belong to some type like `MSF::Post::Windows_x86`.

-### The ghosts.Base type
+### The `generic.Ghost` type

-Thus, Wiregost has a server-side object for each connected implant, and this server side object is a type that automatically implements the `Session` interface, because it embeds the `Base` type you will find in `ghosts/base.go`.
+Thus, Wiregost has a server-side object for each connected implant, and this server side object is a type that automatically implements the `Session` interface, because it embeds the `Ghost` type you will find in `ghosts/generic/ghost.go`.

+This type has two main roles:
+- It implements the `Session` interface, so that any type embedding it will automatically considered a valid ghost session.
+- It provides all cross-platform functionality, such as filesystem methods.
+These methods, generally implemented with the Go standard library, will work on any Operating System and architecture.

-This type merely implements the `Session` interface, and nothing more.
-This means you can embed this type in any other custom type, and it will automatically be considered a ghost session.
-This, in addition, permits an implant API that is OS-specific, but transport-agnostic.
+This architecture, in addition, permits an implant API that is OS-specific, but transport-agnostic.

 ### Types of implants in Wiregost